-- (1) present at the scene of a motor vehicle accident; - (2) on a highway when charged with theft of a motor vehicle; or - (3) charged with crime in another jurisdiction, upon receipt of a message giving the name or a reasonably accurate description of the person wanted, the crime .210889.3 alleged and a statement [he] that the person is likely to flee the jurisdiction of [the] this state.
+- (1) present at the scene of a motor vehicle accident; - (2) on a highway when charged with theft of a motor vehicle; or - (3) charged with crime in another jurisdiction, upon receipt of a message giving the name or a reasonably accurate description of the person wanted, the crime alleged and a statement [he] that the person is likely to flee the jurisdiction of [the] this state. - B. To arrest without warrant, the arresting officer must have reasonable grounds, based on personal investigation, which may include information from eyewitnesses, to believe the person arrested has committed a crime.